 If your organization has not already developed an evidence-based treatment protocol, the Million Hearts initiative has a Web page containing several examples of evidence-based treatment protocols for improving blood pressure control.
-Located at http://millionheartshis.gov/resources/protocols.html, these evidence-based treatment protocols help the clinical team to address:
+Located at http://millionhearts.hhs.gov/resources/protocols.html, these evidence-based treatment protocols help the clinical team to address:

-- When patients should receive treatment - Establish treatment initiation cut points-in the case of the Million Hearts interactive protocol for controlling hypertension in adults, the treatment initiation cut off is set at ≥140/90 mm Hg for most patients. - What evidence-based treatment patients should receive - Evidence-based lifestyles changes-such as losing weight, using the dietary approaches to stop hypertension (DASH) eating plan or engaging in regular aerobic exercise-can reduce a patient's systolic blood pressure by 10-15 mm Hg. - Four medication classes are recommended for most patients: thiazide diuretics, calcium channel blockers, and either ACE inhibitors or ARBs, but not both. - Single-pill combination therapy is recommended for patients with high blood pressure, especially those with a blood pressure of 160/100 mm Hg or higher. - Most patients (up to 90 percent based on the ALLHATTrial) should be able to achieve blood pressure control by taking one to three medications.4 - How a practice or health center should follow up after treatment begins - Early and frequent follow-up (every two to four weeks) is recommended so that patients can be advised to rapidly adjust or fine-tune their treatment until their blood pressure is controlled. - Keep in mind that follow-up does not always have to mean a visit with a primary care provider.
+- When patients should receive treatment - Establish treatment initiation cut points-in the case of the Million Hearts [®] Interactive protocol for controlling hypertension in adults, the treatment initiation cut off is set at ≥140/90 mm Hg for most patients. - What evidence-based treatment patients should receive - Evidence-based lifestyles changes-such as losing weight, using the dietary approaches to stop hypertension (DASH) eating plan or engaging in regular aerobic exercise-can reduce a patient's systolic blood pressure by 10-15 mm Hg. - Four medication classes are recommended for most patients: thiazide diuretics, calcium channel blockers, and either ACE inhibitors or ARBs, but not both. - Single-pill combination therapy is recommended for patients with high blood pressure, especially those with a blood pressure of 160/100 mm Hg or higher. - Most patients (up to 90 percent based on the ALLHATTrial) should be able to achieve blood pressure control by taking one to three medications.4 - How a practice or health center should follow up after treatment begins - Early and frequent follow-up (every two to four weeks) is recommended so that patients can be advised to rapidly adjust or fine-tune their treatment until their blood pressure is controlled. - Keep in mind that follow-up does not always have to mean a visit with a primary care provider.
 Many practices or health centers have built successful follow-up programs around self-measured blood pressure monitoring or drop-in blood pressure checks with medical assistants or RNs.

-Always make sure patients know what to do should they have a blood pressure measurement that is outside the pre-determined acceptable range or if they experience any symptoms with a high or low blood pressure measurement, including sealing managempt customent if appropriate.
-This guidance to the patient should be individualized by the children and entirector by child said at the initiation of any SMPP monitoring program.
+Always make sure patients know what to do should they have a blood pressure measurement that is outside the pre-determined acceptable range or if they experience any symptoms with a high or low blood pressure measurement, including seaking emergency freatment if appropriate.
+This guidance to the patient should be included as the individual and existing contractors by direct safe in the initiation of any MMP monitoring organ.

-This tool was adapted with permission of the American Medical Association and The Johns Hopkins University.
-All Rights Reserved.
+This tool was adapted with permission of the American Medical Association and The Johns Hopkins University, All Rights Reserved.